Fast Fashion Industry: The Emerging Trend of Fashion Production

 Energy

-Making plastic fibers into materials is an energy-serious cycle that requires a lot of petrol and releases unstable particulate matter and acids like hydrogen chloride.
+Making plastic fibers into materials is an energy-intensive process requiring much petrol.
+It also releases unstable particulate matter and acids like hydrogen chloride.

 Textile Waste in Landfills